Together, Al Khobar, Dhahran, and Dammam are known as “The Triplet Cities” area, or the Dammam metropolitan area.

 List Of Things To Do In Al Khobar, The Eastern Province

 Just 10 km from the city and one of the most popular attractions in the Eastern Province, a visit to Corniche Al Khobar is highly recommended.

-The seafront promenade is an extension of Half Moon Bay, running through Aziza beach stretching up to the city of Dammam.
+The seafront promenade is an extension of Half Moon Bay, running through Aziza Beach and stretching up to Dammam.

 With plenty of green spaces along the coast, visitors can stop and enjoy beautiful sea views from here.

-A picnic at the Corniche is always a great idea, with lots of playgrounds for children to enjoy and seating areas for the parents.
+A picnic at the Corniche is always a great idea, with many playgrounds for children to enjoy and seating areas for the parents.

-Children can also enjoy riding their bicycles, and families also enjoy jogging or having snacks and coffee while watching over their children’s play.
+Children can also enjoy riding their bicycles, and families enjoy jogging or having snacks and coffee while watching their children play.

 If you are looking for family-friendly entertainment during your stay in Al Khobar, look no further than Coral Island.

 Al-Marjan Island, also known as Coral Island, on Dammam Corniche, is home to one of the largest entertainment zones.

 Offering amusement rides, a swimming pool, daily dolphin and seal shows, and a circus during Eid vacations and national events.